glprog/docker-lazarus/README.md

 In order to run Lazarus IDE inside docker, it's possible to set parameters in two different ways:

 1)
-`docker run --rm -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --privileged glaucosginez/lazarus`
+`docker run --rm -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --privileged glaucosginez/lazarus startlazarus`
 The problem in above command is the use o `--privileged` option, this option tell to docker that he grant access to host devices to the container

 2)
-`docker run --rm -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --security-opt seccomp=unconfined glaucosginez/lazarus`
+`docker run --rm -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --security-opt seccomp=unconfined glaucosginez/lazarus startlazarus`

 The above command is better than first because it uses `--security-opt seccomp=unconfined` instead `--privileged`